Economic history of the United States: Executive compensation

 Ratio of the average compensation of CEOs from the top 350 firms and production workers, 1965–2009.
 Source: Economic Policy Institute.
 2012.
 Based on data from Wall Street Journal/Mercer, Hay Group 2010.

 In the late 20th century, business executives started being paid more in stock and less in salary, and at a disproportionately greater rate compared to other employees and to their own performance.
 CEO compensation at the top 350 firms increased by 940.3% from 1978 to 2018 in the United States.
 The typical worker's annual compensation grew just 11.9% within the same period.
 This disparity has been criticized as unfair, and large payouts after bad performance have been criticized as bad for shareholders.

 21st century

 The economy worsened in 2001 with output increasing only 0.3% and unemployment and business failures rising substantially, and triggering a recession that is often blamed on the September 11 attacks.

-An additional factor in the fall of the US markets and in investor confidence included numerous corporate scandals.
+An additional factor in the fall of the US markets and in investor confidence included multiple corporate scandals.

 In 2001–2007, the red-hot housing market across the United States fueled a false sense of security regarding the strength of the U.S. economy.